 - The path is

-Routes must contain a host and domain, but the path is optional.
+Routes must contain a domain, but the host and path is optional.
 Multiple Routes can share the same host and domain if they specify different paths.
 Multiple Apps can share the same Route and traffic will be split between them.
 This is useful if you need to support legacy blue/green deployments.
 If multiple Apps are bound to different paths, the priority is longest to shortest path.

 The following sections describe how to use the